After School App: Should Parents Worry?

 With the ability to talk to a crisis counselor, if your child feels desperate and doesn’t feel comfortable talking to you yet, it gives them access to a trained, qualified adult who can guide them.

 The “Would You” section of the app allows them to make plans to see a movie, volunteer or participate in other activities with another student, potentially expanding your child’s circle of friendship.
 The ability to post anonymously might make your child more willing to be open and vulnerable and make more friends.

 On the other hand, anonymity can also lead to riskier behavior.
 They may share information that you wouldn’t want them to share such as information that is too personal.
 Anonymity can also lead to cyberbullying or exposure to inappropriate content.

-The promises of security and safety exist on the site, but in many ways, are rather vague and lacking reassurance.
+The promises of security and safety exist on the After School app, but in many ways, are rather vague and lacking reassurance.
 Additionally, they do not provide 3rd party monitoring apps access to their API.
 One of the best monitoring techniques is talking to your kids about their app usage.
-Just like in real life find out who they hangout with online, talk about how they met that person, and what their discussions center around.
+Just like in real life find out who they hang out with online, talk about how they met that person, and what their discussions center around.

 Bark is a comprehensive online safety solution that empowers families to monitor content, manage screen time, and filter websites to help protect their kids online.
 Our mission is to give parents and guardians the tools they need to raise kids in the digital age.